awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 1. Complete the [Deploy Serverless Application](deploy-serverless-application-dialog.md) dialog box, and then choose **Deploy**\.
 The AWS Toolkit for JetBrains updates the corresponding AWS CloudFormation stack for the deployment\.

-   If the deployment fails, you can try to figure out why by [viewing event logs for the stack](#key-tasks-cloudformation-logs)\.
+   If the deployment fails, you can try to determine why by [viewing event logs for the stack](#key-tasks-cloudformation-logs)\.

 [Top](#key-tasks)